muellan/clipp/README.md

 ### Sanity Checks

-Check, if no flag occurs as prefix of any other flag:
+Check, if no flag occurs as prefix of any other flag (identical flags will be ignored):
 ```cpp
 auto cli = ( /* command line interface definition */);